JoshDoug/Notes/NIX/Vim/vim.md

 * Use shell commands: `:r !ls` to read the contents of `ls` into the current file
 * Check Vim Environment Variables: `echo $MYVIMRC` - Vim environmnet variables are only accessibly within Vim unless they're set manually (or some other way I don't know about), another EV example is `$VIMRUNTIME`

+## Yank to Clipboard

+To copy text to the macOS clipboard, pbcopy, first visually select the text (don't yank it), then run `:'<,'>w !pbcopy`, the angle bracket stuff will be auto inserted when the colon is typed.
+This is especially useful when Vim's mouse mode is enabled which automatically sets Visual mode when highlighting with they trackpad/mouse and disabled `Cmd-C` to copy.

 ## Vim Help

 Check the vim-help.md section for more in depth notes.
 Two useful help pages: